Healthy Homes Assessment Mahora

 • All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

-From July 1st 2024
+Beginning 1 July 2024

-• All rentals homes are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All rentals homes are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes